 2. Bruny Island Neck

-The Bruny Island Neck is thin piece of land formed between two bays (otherwise known as an isthmus) that connects the north and south sections of Bruny Island.
-Visitors can enjoy incredible panoramic views of the neck and bays via the Neck Lookout which is perched atop a large dune.
-The Neck is also an important habitat for Bruny’s native wildlife and boardwalks have been constructed to allow visitors to view the wildlife without disturbing them.
+The Bruny Island Neck is a thin piece of land formed between two bays (otherwise known as an isthmus) that connects the north and south sections of Bruny Island.
+Visitors can enjoy incredible panoramic views of the neck and bays via the Neck Lookout, perched atop a large dune.
+The Neck is also an important habitat for Bruny’s native wildlife; boardwalks have been constructed to allow visitors to view the wildlife without disturbing it.

 3. Remarkable Cave